 For reasons of laziness, and since this post is essentially a few bits of info that I’ve tried to stretch into something coherent, I’ll now switch to bullet points.

-- Asked the doctor if I could stay at home instead of coming to the hospital if I hit my head like this in the future; he apparently gave me a funny look and was like, “Um, no”);
+- asked the doctor if I could stay at home instead of coming to the hospital if I hit my head like this in the future (he apparently gave me a funny look and was like, “Um, no”); and

 After doctors had verified that there wasn’t anything going on in my brain that needed immediate attention—I had a concussion, but no bleeds—and that they weren’t going to cure my epilepsy overnight in the ER, which they had at first seemed eager to do (frustrating my husband, who apparently kept explaining, when asked if I’d missed my meds, or if I was particularly stressed out, etc., that he didn’t bring me in because of the seizure itself, a pretty normal occurrence chez nous, but only because I’d taken a hit to the head), everyone relaxed.
 Since I had a fast-approaching appointment with my epileptologist, who could go through the particulars of what’d happened and offer almost-immediate follow-up care, they discharged me around 5 a.m.